Luccagg/Buffer-overflow-overview/README.md

 ![t](img/6.png)
 ![t](img/8.png)

 **What's that useful for?** : Like i said the processor has a register (a pointer) called eip that "points" to the address that the cpu should execute.
-If we have a way to overflow our data into one address that eip will read while the program runs, we can achieve code execution inside the cpu, thus we can achieve **root** aka **privilege escalation**.
+If we have a way to overflow our data into one address that eip will read while the program runs, we can achieve code execution inside the cpu.